-On May 15th, the 9th Circuit U.S. Court of Appeals will be hearing argument for and against Trump’s second executive order restricting travel from certain countries.
+On May 15th, the 9th Circuit U.S. Court of Appeals will be hearing argument for and against the new Trump travel ban - Trump's second executive order restricting travel from certain countries.

 Donald Trump’s first attempt at an executive order banning travel from six predominately Muslim countries created chaos at airports across the U.S. and in several other countries.
 Even permanent legal residents and allies of the U.S. military who had been granted refugee status found themselves stranded at airports or forced to return to their home countries.